16 Feb So You’ve Identified An Insider Threat – Now What?

 - Leverage your HR team

 - Keep your policies up to date and have your employees re-reading them and agreeing to them on at least an annual basis.

 - Keep an incident response plan around and ensure that there is an insider threat element taken into account, complete with containment and eradication measures.

-And remember, data is your friend in most cases, so it doesn’t hurt to have a robust UBA engine running behind an endpoint security solution.
+And remember, data is your friend in most cases, so it doesn’t hurt to have a robust UBA engine running behind an endpoint detection and response solution.
 With all of the above tools and advice close at hand, we’re hoping that you can sleep better knowing that there is a way to help contain and eradicate the insider threat … at least for now …